wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="AlertingSensor"></a>

-### PRODUCT 6 - Predictive alerts from sensors
+### SOLUTION 6 - Predictive alerts from sensors

-MAKE FOR SALE: A buzzer or flashing light to alert you whenever an event of your choosing is detected.
+A buzzer or flashing light
+to alert you whenever an event of your choosing is detected.

 0. Connect a buzzer to the Pi